Skip to main content

 Kristy Butters

-The University is proactive in developing courses that meet the real-life needs of the workforce.
-It’s been a worthwhile experience for me learning valuable skills from experts in their field.
+The University is proactive in developing courses to meet the needs of the workforce.
+It’s been a worthwhile experience learning valuable skills from experts in their field.

 Kristy Butters